 Child therapy happens in a family context

 If you’re reaching out for therapy for your child, something about your child's life may not be going as you had expected or hoped.
-Whether it is trouble with managing their feelings, communicating their needs, or using behaviors that are distressing to them or to you, we’ll start with my collaborating with you to understand what you know about your child, where you need help in supporting your child, and how I can best support your family as a system in helping your child to grow.
-This might look like our meeting together one or more times initially to talk about your child’s needs before they meet with me, our meeting regularly to check in about how they are doing and what you notice and need, and sometimes, our all meeting together, to explore new ways of being together as a family with my guidance.
+Particularly if trauma is part of the story, your child might melt down, act out, suddenly act younger, or space out.
+Your teen might be cutting, skipping meals or binging, having panic attacks, isolating, or failing classes.
+We’ll start by collaborating to develop a picture of what you know about your child and what help you need to support your child’s growth and strengthen your bond.
+This means we’ll meet several times initially to talk about your child and your parenting needs before I meet with your child, and that we’ll meet regularly to check in about how your child is doing and what you need.
 For very young children (ages about 1-3), you may be present and an active participant in all or most of your child’s sessions.

 Child therapy (1-10)

-When your young child and I meet, because they’re still developing their prefrontal cortexes and thus, their ability to communicate things verbally, our work will include play therapy, which helps children express and work through their feelings through play.
-Like adults, kids often benefit when helped to understand their feelings and experiences, and we’ll use the language of their developmental stage: imaginary play, drawing, games, and other creative ways of expressing themselves.
+When your child and I meet, because they’re still developing their prefrontal cortexes and thus, their ability to communicate things verbally, our work will primarily take the form of play therapy, which helps children work through emotions through play.
+Like adults, kids often benefit when helped to understand their feelings and experiences, and we’ll use the language of their developmental stage: play, art, and other creative modes of expression.
 You might think of them as talking (like an adult does in talk therapy) through their play!
-Play, art, and the ways that children approach them can express what kids are feeling, and how they see and make sense of the world and the important people and events in their lives.
-And when trauma or other challenges have made their story, experience, or identity hard to make sense of, play and art help children put the pieces together in creative ways.
+Play, art, and the ways that children approach them can express what kids are feeling, and how they see and make sense of the important people and events in their lives.
+And when trauma or other challenges have made their relationships, experience, or identity hard to make sense of, play and art help children put the pieces together in creative ways.

 Teens and tweens